ckarrie/ha-netgear-plus/README.md

 # Home Assistant NETGEAR Plus Switches Integration

+## Warning for users of version <= v0.6.1 installed through HACS

+Due to the renaming of the integration and the repository, HACS gets confused and installs the new version next to the old one instead of replacing the old version.
+Please remove the old version first before installing the latest release.

 ## What it does

 Grabs statistical network data from [supported NETGEAR Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares) from the